 The important thing is to never give up and try it again 10 000 times 😀

-For a starters I think it’s important to know the tools he/she can choose from to make art.
+For a starter I think it’s important to know the tools he/she can choose from to make art.
 Somebody can draw incredibly awesome stuff with a single classic blue ballpoint pen.
 Furthermore it doesn’t depend on the tools, instead on how you use them, but I think it’s better to know them, so you can choose wich one do you like the best.

 First I’m gonna show you this starterkit: